segasai/q3c/README.md

 To read more about the Q3C indexing, you can check out the paper published in ADASS conference proceedings http://adsabs.harvard.edu/abs/2006ASPC..351..735K
 The citation is "Koposov, S., & Bartunov, O. 2006, Astronomical Society of the Pacific Conference Series, 351, 735".
 Q3C is also registered in the ASCL library https://ascl.net/1905.008 .
 If you use Q3C, you are kindly asked to cite the 2006 paper.
-I would be also happy to hear about any usage of Q3C.
+I am also always happy to hear about any usage of Q3C.

 ## Prerequisites